 Choking on food with bite turbos is a very rare event.
-This from is provided to help you to be aware of the risks and how to reduce the risk.
-Please direct any questions regarding your bite turbos to one of the doctors or a member of the clinical staff.
+This section is provided to help you to be aware of the risks and how to reduce the risk.
+Please direct any questions regarding your bite turbos to any a member of our clinical staff.

 Protraction Face Mask